EdgeVerve/cep-provision/docs/GettingStarted.md

 ```
 git clone https://github.com/EdgeVerve/cep-provision.git
 ```
-Navigate to the cloned folder and modify Inventory File to add the details of your machines,
+Navigate to the cloned folder and modify Inventory File(Inventory_CEP for default) to add the details of your machines,

 * *[manager]* - Add the machine details which needs to be created as manager mode in docker swarm cluster.